Registered Massage Therapy

-Every equine massage includes a gait assessment, a full body assessment and from there Mikaela typically picks three areas to treat and focus on.
+Typically a equine massage includes a gait assessment and a full body assessment to start.
+From there your practitioner will pick areas to treat and focus on.
 Either your horse or their level of soreness determines the areas chosen.
-She does not put time constraints on equine massages; Mikaela believes each horse settles into a massage in their own way and that it is unfair to limit the horse’s treatment based on time.
-She bases her sessions on how much time each horse is comfortable with and how long it takes to get the job done.
-Initial visits may take up to 2 hours, however the average treatment takes between 1-1.5 hours.
+Time constraints can be very difficult to put on a horse; each horse settles into a massage in their own way.
+The length of treatment may be limit the horse’s treatment based on time.
+She bases her sessions on how different for each horse and each practitioner.
+Initial visits may take up to 2 hours; however, often the average treatment takes between 1-1.5 hours.

-Please note that equine massage therapy does not replace veterinary care.
+Please note that equine massage bodywork does not replace veterinary care.
 If you have any concerns please contact your veterinarian.

-Mikaela likes to approach each equine massage with the question of “why is this horse sore?”.
+It's important to find a practitioner who approaches each equine massage with the question of “why is this horse sore?”.
 We as horseback riders introduce and control so many things in the horse’s world such as: saddles, riding accessories, riding styles, conditioning techniques, etc. Each of these things play a huge role in the maintenance and training of your horse, and if one of these parts is not working it may create a physical issue.
 We have to keep in mind that we may indirectly be the reason behind the horse’s issues, and we need to be willing to intervene and change whatever that may be.
-Mikaela approaches each massage with this in mind.
-Along with helping to provide relief for your horse she is also here to problem solve and help you figure out what may be causing the problem in the first place.
+These must be kept in mind while treating a horse.

 About Our Therapist

-Mikaela Schubkegel graduated from the 3000 hour Registered Massage Therapy diploma program at the West Coast College of Massage Therapy and has been a fully registered massage therapist since 2014.
-Her training includes an in-depth knowledge of: anatomy, physiology, kinesiology, hydrotherapy, pain and stress management, clinical management, over 70 pathologies and their appropriate treatments.
-Through continuing education she also achieved Level 2 Craniosacral Therapy training through the Upledger Institute and viceral manipulation level 1 through the Barral Institute
+Mikaela Schubkegel moved from Sidney B.C. to Kamloops in July 2017 with her husband.
+Having spent most of her life on Vancouver Island, Mikaela decided it was time for a change.
+She is currently finishing her Bachelors of Health Science Degree at Thompson Rivers University with ambitions to continue into physiotherapy.
+Mikaela graduated from the 3000 hour Registered Massage Therapy diploma program at the West Coast College of Massage Therapy and has been a registered massage therapist since 2014.
+Since then she has continued her education through many courses.
+She Has achieved Level 2 Craniosacral Therapy training through the Upledger Institute and viceral manipulation level 1 through the Barral Institute